-Different areas of the country have different costs of living.
-In short, it costs more to live in some areas of the United States than it does in others.
+Different areas of the country have different costs of living, so it costs more to live in some areas than it does in others.
 Additionally, industries may offer different pay and compensation packages in different parts of the country.
 Law enforcement and other criminal justice careers are particularly susceptible to variations in salaries due to the diversity of tax bases and tax rates across the country.

 Locality pay is offered so that agents, officers, and other federal workers don't look elsewhere for higher-paying jobs in their assigned geographical areas.

-How Is It Calculated?
+How It Is Calculated

-To that end, the President's Pay Agent - a council established to make recommendations on federal pay- uses data from the Occupational Employment Statistics program, collected by the Bureau of Labor Statistics, to compare salaries in 33 metropolitan areas and a 34th category representing the rest of the United States.
+The Federal Salary Council makes recommendations on federal pay using data from the Occupational Employment Statistics program, collected by the U.S. Bureau of Labor Statistics, to compare salaries in 33 metropolitan areas and a 34th category representing the rest of the United States.

 According to the 2019 pay rates, the San Jose-San Francisco-Oakland region offers the highest pay.
 An agent there at grade 10 on the scale would earn from $68,734 for step 1 to $89,348 for step 10.
 By comparison, the base pay for the same grade ranges from $48,973 to $63,661.